A List of Publications, Readings & Announcements:

 I'm very happy to announce that Finishing Line Press has accepted my new chapbook, Animal Fare, for publication later this summer!
 This is my six chapbook and the third book (chapbook or full-length collection) to come out in the last twelve months.

-The Raw Art Review has accepted three of my poems, Stratford, and Jessica Walking Away: Laudamus; and Jay at the Window for publication in its summer issue.
+The Raw Art Review has accepted two of my poems, Stratford, and Jessica Walking Away; and Jay at the Window for publication in its summer issue.

 The Poeming Pigeon will be including my poem, The Stars from the Tennis Courts, in their forthcoming Cosmos-themed anthology.